 After the index is built, a generation can be cataloged by its generation data group name and either an absolute generation and version number or a relative generation number.

 Examples on how to build a generation-data-group index are found in OS/VS Utilities.

 Creating a New Generation

-To create a new generation data set you must first allocate space for the generation, then catalog the generation in the system catalog.
+To create a new generation data set you must first allocate space for the generation, then catalog the generation.